MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 ## What is the Workplace Discount Program?

 The Workplace Discount Program is an employee purchase program for Microsoft’s valued customers.
 The Workplace Discount Program provides employees of qualifying organizations a significant discount on Microsoft 365 Personal and Family subscriptions for their home use.
 If you belong to a qualifying organization, this benefit is included in your license agreement with Microsoft.
 You don't need to take any other steps to activate the benefit for your users.
-If you're unsure of whether your organization is eligible for this program, visit [https://www.microsoft.com/workplace-discount-program/faq](https://www.microsoft.com/workplace-discount-program/faq).
+If you're unsure of whether your organization is eligible for this program, see [Microsoft Workplace Discount Program FAQs](https://www.microsoft.com/workplace-discount-program/faq).

 Ensure your custom domains are added in Azure Active Directory.
 Employees with email addresses that use the domain you add will be eligible for the Workplace Discount Program.
 For instructions on how to add custom domains, see [Add your custom domain name using the Azure Active Directory portal](/azure/active-directory/fundamentals/add-custom-domain).